ContentSquare/iOS-sample-app/README.md

 # iOS-sample-app

-Welcome, this app showcases how to use the contentsquare SDK in an iOS application.
+Welcome! this app showcases how to use the Contentsquare SDK in an iOS application.

+Head over to `Showcases/Screen Views` to learn how to send Contentsquare screen views in situations such as:
+*  Displaying controllers implemented in code
+*  Displaying controllers implemented in storyboards
+*  Changing the page of a paged scroll view
+*  Displaying or dismissing a modal

 ## Get it running

 ### Prerequisites
 You must have [Carthage](https://github.com/Carthage/Carthage).
 The simplest way to install it is `brew install carthage`.

+You must use Xcode 11.0 and also have it selected as command line tools (see Xcode Preferences -> Locations).
+This limitation will be fixed soon.

 ### Running the app
 * Clone this repo